Education: Secondary Education (EDSC)

 Offered Spring

 Supervised observation and teaching in secondary schools approved by the School of Education.
-Seminar topics may include special attention to school-community relations, special needs, curriculum development, teaching strategies and the integration of technology across the curriculum.
+Seminar topics may include special attention to school-community relations, special needs, curriculum development, teaching strategies and integration of technology across the curriculum.
 Credits may be added upon completion of designated special projects developed by students and faculty.
-The School of Education may limit enrollment, determine assignments and cancel registration of candidates doing unsatisfactory work.

-Prerequisites: COJO F131X, COJO F141X; admission to the secondary post-baccalaureate licensure program.
+Prerequisites: COM F131X or COM F141X; admission to the secondary post-baccalaureate licensure program.

 Stacked with EDSC F472.